Haunted House Association - Information About the Haunted House Industry

 I remember some haunts telling me that their Brainstorm Studios artwork was so good that some customers complained of false advertisement.
 After haunt shoppers saw the artwork and the realistically scary environment Brainstorm created, they attended the haunts, and as customers they expected the attractions to match the level of the logos, posters, etc. only to find that the haunt didn’t deliver and in some cases were still stuck in the 80's.
 How did this artwork really impact our industry?
 Complaints from customers about not seeing the logo monster from the artwork in the haunt itself led haunt owners to create ICON characters creating costumes to match their logos.
 Complaints that the theme of the artwork wasn't actually the design of the haunt itself led haunt owners to more creatively design and develop their haunted house into more elaborate set designs developed around a theme and even a STORYLINE in many cases.
 Today, haunted house marketing is ramped up from television commercials, YouTube videos and websites to the professional photography taken of our attractions.
 Everything seems to mimic just how Hollywood would promote a new movie.
 I know prior to Brainstorm Studios no one put much effort into their image but now they do.
 In fact, Brainstorm Studios was even hired by Spookyworld to redesign their classic logo.
 Brainstorm Studios continues to put forth amazing artwork specialized to the haunt industry.
 Today, there are many designers out there, but it all started with Brainstorm Studios.
 Every web designer and graphic designer selling to the haunt industry has Brainstorm Studios to thank for creating that initial demand in the industry.
 As haunt owners, we have Brainstorm Studios to thank for re-creating our haunts’ image and the image of our entire industry and for playing a huge role in the new age of record attendance we now enjoy.

 Back in 1994 when I first visited the Transworld Halloween Show, there was only a handful of vendors selling to the haunts: Distortions, Cinema Secrets, Gag Studios, Don Post, Morris Costumes, and a few others, but the biggest was Distortions.
 Distortions mainly created products for Morris Costumes including masks, body parts and props.
 Distortions was the only company outside of Cinema Secrets which seemed to focus more on horror related products for haunts.
 (Back then, Cinema Secrets was mainly a haunted house vendor too, but later transformed into more of a costume vendor.)
 Distortions never abandoned their haunted house roots, and instead expanded it, took risks, and even perhaps gambled everything on the hopes that more haunts would become buyers at the Transworld Halloween retail show.
 Distortions created an over-the-top, never-see-before, never-attempted-before animated prop.
-It was something so expensive they themselves weren’t sure if it would draw a single order.
+It was something so expensive they themselves weren't’t sure if it would draw a single order.
 This motorized Distortions prop was called "The Electric Chair" and its price tag was about $4500 which was quite hefty especially in those days.
 Not only did Distortions write more than one or two orders, but they blew the roof off the building selling HUNDREDS of them.
 I remember installing an attraction in Denmark and visiting a wax museum while there, and low and behold there was The Electric Chair.
 Another time I was visiting an attraction in Orlando and BAM another one.
 It was like every haunt from coast to coast had The Electric Chair.
 Haunted houses like my own made it the staple exhibit in our queue lines and even invited the media to come out to film the electrocution.

 Why is The Electric Chair so significant in our industry’s history?
 It single-handedly elevated haunted houses to new heights, and it brought the realization that haunted house owners were willing to spend a lot of money on high tech items.
 The idea that there were so many haunts out there willing to dole out tens of thousands of dollars to buy props, animations, and special effects inspired a revolution of new vendors to our industry.
 The Distortions Electric Chair basically created the entire haunt vendor industry.
 The credit truly goes to Distortions for this ONE prop.
 The year following, our company showed up selling the first air-driven scare products including the first air cannon for under $500 and an Attacking Werewolf which we sold nearly a hundred of.
 From there, even more companies emerged including Hollywood artists and effects people with all sorts of animations and props.
 Many haunt owners who had been making props for themselves began buying booths to market their props at the show too.
 Hence, the haunt vendor industry was born!

 May 11, 1984, a fire broke out at Six Flags Great Adventure and killed 8 teenagers forever changing the haunted house industry.
 In lawsuits filed, it was argued Six Flags should have had sprinkler systems, smoke alarms, and other safety devices, and had these devices been installed, those teenagers could be alive today.
-The attraction was a Haunted Castle style haunted house constructed originally from four semi-trailers joined together, then later expanded to 17 trailers.
+The aattractions was a Haunted Castle style haunted house constructed originally from four semi-trailers joined together, then later expanded to 17 trailers.
 It was determined the fire was started by a customer trying to find their way with a cigarette lighter.
 Fire inspectors testified that they had never inspected the attraction since it had been deemed a temporary event.
 The castle structure lacked a building permit, sprinkler system, alarms and other items.
 A fire broke out around 6:35pm and was fanned by outside air conditioners causing it to spread quickly to the many flammable materials and props (including foam) inside the attraction.
 In the aftermath of the fire, several haunted houses across New Jersey and across the country were closed pending inspections.
 States across America passed new laws for dark rides and haunted houses including sprinkler systems and other safety features along with the requirements for annual inspections.
 Safety in haunted houses today can thank the sacrifice of Joseph Beyroutey, Nicola Caiazza, Jose Carrion, Tina Genovese, Christopher Harrison, Eric Rodriguez, Lenny Ruiz, and Samuel Valentin Jr. Hauntworld pays tribute to you.

 The next time you start to complain about how tough your inspector is or additional safety requirements needed, remember those eight teenagers who died in 1984.
 Lives were lost to save countless others.
 The haunted house industry was barely started in 1984 and if ever a lesson was going to be learned about safety, better for it to happen before haunts became so popular.
 Hundreds if not thousands could’ve been affected.
 The haunt industry not only survived but evolved as a result.
 Since then, there have been no fire deaths inside an indoor haunted house.